Beauty, Sincerity, Vulnerability, Engagement

 The International Human Rights Art Festival offers an ongoing series of art-advocacy events, festivals, workshops and community programs at the intersection of art, spirit and society.
 We open up space to hear different points of view, to listen to unique stories and perspectives.
 We believe that beauty, sincerity and vulnerability are the most powerful tools in the activist’s toolbox.
 We engage in open-hearted creativity and discourse with politicians, social leaders and others as partners, not adversaries.

-We highlight artists whose work is inspired by a social concern, and base their art in artistic quality, personal sincerity, commitment to beauty and an open-hearted vulnerability: advocacy art based in the mystical/activist "I am" or "I should," as opposed to the political/religious/oppositional "you are" or "you should."
+We partner with artists whose work is based in the mystical/activist "I am" or "I should," as opposed to the political/religious/oppositional "you are" or "you should."